Freedom in the World

 C. Functioning of Government: 10 / 12

 Corruption is common in Puerto Rico.
 A number of leading political figures have been indicted in recent years on various corruption charges.
-In May 2014, a Superior Court judge was charged with accepting bribes from a defendant in a criminal case; the case was ongoing at year’s end.
-The commonwealth was ranked 31 out of 175 countries and territories surveyed in Transparency International’s 2014 Corruption Perceptions Index.
+In 2014, a Superior Court judge was charged with accepting bribes from a defendant in a criminal case.
+In January 2015, the judge was convicted and subsequently sentenced to ten years’ imprisonment.

 D. Freedom of Expression and Belief: 16 / 16